exis-io/exis-io.github.io/pages/appliance_api/Osxcontainer.md

 before removeImage is called.

 #### Parameters:
- -- imageName (string) â name of image to remove
+ - imageName (string) -- name of image to remove

 * * *